opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```
 Requirement 5: req/abstract-observation-schema/platform

-The System Under Test shall support the concept of an Platform as described in Figure 1 and Table 6.
+The System Under Test shall support a realization of the Platform concept with the associations and attributes as described in Figure 1 and Table 6.
 ```